Wanted Myanmar firebrand abbot Wirathu summoned by Buddhist council

 A court issued an arrest warrant for the abbot late Tuesday under article 124(a) which targets anyone who "excites or attempts to excite disaffection towards the Government".

-This is a state-appointed body of high-ranking monks overseeing the clergy across Buddhist-majority Myanmar.

-The letter ordered him to report to its Yangon headquarters Thursday for a reprimand over his "involvement with social affairs during a rally".

-Wirathu told local media by phone Wednesday he was in Yangon ahead of the meeting, but said the police had not yet come for him.
+Wirathu told local media by phone on Wednesday he was in Yangon, but said the police had not yet come for him.

-The exact reasons behind the warrant have not been given but the rabble-rousing monk has given several provocative speeches at nationalist rallies recently.
+The exact reasons behind the warrant have not been clarified but the rabble-rousing monk has recently given several provocative speeches at nationalist rallies.

 "She just dresses up like a fashionista, wears makeup and walks around in stylish, high-heeled shoes, shaking her ass at foreigners," he told a cheering crowd.